 Application of the Charter of the French language

-Like all other Québec government departments and agencies, our organization must follow Québec's language laws, which are based mainly on the Charter of the French language and the regulations under it, and the Politique linguistique de l'État (PDF, 2.7 MB) (in French only at Québec.ca).
+Like all other Québec government departments and agencies, our organization must follow Québec's language laws, which are based mainly on the Charter of the French language and the regulations under it, and the Politique linguistique de l'État (PDF, 2.7 MB) (in French only, at Québec.ca).

 Changes to the Charter of the French language

-Specifically, we have to:
+Specifically, we have:

 Exceptions